The Resolution Property via Azumaya Algebras: Introduction

-It is a novelty that the surjectivity of the Brauer map is equivalent to the resolution property of a particular gerbe morphism but the story gets much better!
-Gabber's result can be used to verify the resolution property for a large class of Deligne-Mumford stacks that are \emph{not} gerbes!
-Kresch and Vistoli \cite{KreschVistoli} proved that if a (generically tame) smooth Deligne-Mumford stack which is separated and finite type over a field has quasiprojective coarse moduli space then it satisfies the resolution property.
-The proof of this fact is marvelous but quite difficult: they give a method to reduce the general situation to the case of $\mu_n$ gerbes, whence Gabber's result instantly applies.
-Their techniques are a mix of Giraud's nonabelian theory \cite{giraud1966cohomologie} and projective methods a la Bertini.
+It is perhaps unexpected that the existence of Azumaya algebras should be tied to the resolution property of a very particular gerbe morphism (see Theorem \ref{BrauerMapTFAE}), but the story takes a further twist.
+Gabber's result can be used to verify the resolution property for a large class of Deligne-Mumford stacks that are \emph{not} gerbes.
+Indeed, Kresch and Vistoli \cite{KreschVistoli} proved that if a (generically tame) smooth Deligne-Mumford stack which is separated and finite-type over a field has quasi-projective coarse moduli space, then it is a global quotient stack.
+Their contribution is to give a method to reduce the general situation to the case of $\mu_n$-gerbes, whence Gabber's result applies via \cite{EHKV}.
+Their techniques are a mix of Giraud's nonabelian theory (see \cite{giraud}) and projective methods a la Bertini.
+One may conclude that such stacks have the resolution property by then resorting to \cite{TotaroRes} or \cite{GrossRes}.
+We give a criterion for smooth (or normal) tame Artin stacks to have the resolution property which is related to, but orthogonal, to their criterion (compare with \cite[Theorem 2]{KreschVistoli}).